dyo/dyo/README.md

 ### Errors

-1. Cascading error boundaries with `componentDidCatch`
+1. Cascading error boundaries with `componentDidCatch`.
-3. Additional support for rendering/returning an error state from `componentDidCatch`
+3. Additional support for rendering/returning an error state from `componentDidCatch`.

 ### setState

-1. Returning an `Object` is equivalent to calling `this.setState`
+1. Returning an `Object` is equivalent to calling `this.setState`.

 ### Context

 1. `getChildContext` supports context updates.
-2. `context` cascades without the need for `contextTypes` or `childContextTypes`
+2. `context` cascades without the need for `contextTypes` or `childContextTypes`.
-3. `context` cascades irrespective of `shouldComponentUpdate`
+3. `context` cascades irrespective of `shouldComponentUpdate`.

 ### Lifecycle

-1. additinonal support for lifecycles on function components
+1. additinonal support for lifecycles on function components.
-2. additional support for async `componentDidUnmount`
+2. additional support for async `componentDidUnmount`.
-3. additional support for async `getInitialState`
+3. additional support for async `getInitialState`.

 ### Children

-1. `this.props.children` is an opaque data-structure
+1. `this.props.children` is an opaque data-structure.

+### Refs

+1. Support for string/function refs on both function and class components.

 The easiest way to get started with DIO is to read the [Introduction to DIO](https://dio.js.org/introduction.html) or look at the [API Documentation](https://dio.js.org/api.html).